MhmtMutlu/react-chat-app/README.md

 # ⚛️ Chat App with ReactJS and Socket.io

 I have coded a chat app with following <a href="https://www.youtube.com/watch?v=tBr-PybP_9c">Web Dev Simplified's</a> tutorial.
-With this project, I have make practices about ReactJS, Socket.IO and Bootstrap.
+With this project, I have made practices about ReactJS, Socket.IO and Bootstrap.

 # 🎞 Display